Ginnyk10/EECS581-Project3/README.md

 # EECS581-Project3
-To Dp List Inspired Competitive Eating Competition Game
+To Do List Inspired Competitive Eating Competition Game